Should animals be given more rights, to live and not suffer?

 Shooting for sport

 There are now three times as many foxes as there were forty years ago.
 The Hunting Act of 2004 states, "A person commits an offence if he hunts a wild mammal with a dog, unless hunting is exempt.", effectively banning hunting foxes with dogs.
 This decline in fox hunting may have resulted in the rapid increase of the fox population.
 Some people say that there is a need to control the number of foxes in Britain and reduce their numbers and many people think that the typical fox hunt is an effective means of control.
 Others say that foxes are not a pest and that if a fox does become troublesome there are alternative and more humane methods of killing it.
 The alternatives to hunting are shooting, gassing and poisoning - none of which can be guaranteed to succeed in killing the fox without prolonged suffering.
-However, after their 2015 election victory, the Conservative Party is considering offering a free vote to again legalise traditional fox hunting with dogs.
+After their 2015 election victory, the Conservative Party considered offering a free vote to again legalise traditional fox hunting with dogs, though this was later overturned as it was unpopular with voters.
+In 2020, foxes are still being hunted as trail and drag hunting is still permitted.

 Shooting for Sport